ajbarry/s3xy-powerwall/README.md

   | jq -r .token
 ```

-Copy the token output from the console and use this as the value for `POWERWALL_TOKEN`
+Copy the token output from the console and use this as the value for `PW_TOKEN`

 ## Troubleshooting